PrasannaAdiga/tech-notes/golang/01_design_philosophy.md

 ## Best features of Go Programming language
 - Compiled: Apps created in Go actually compile to native machine code and dont need any interpreter or virtual machine.
+- Go is not a native langugae unlike to C or C++ which are native language(compiled code will be run direcly on machine).
+Go has both compiler and runtime.
+Compiler will compile the go code to corresponding machine code, where as go runtime executes these byte codes line by line along with memory allocation and garbage collection support.
+- Go runtime also provides built in standard library, go concurrency management, cross platform complilation etc
 - Garbage collected
 - Designed for multi core processor
 - Easy to read codes
 - Spend less time and money to develop an app
 - Use Go for a range of apps: We can use Go for system and network programming, big data, machine learning, audio and video editing etc
 - Worry less about the app crashing
+- Optimize the final code bundle through a concept called `tree shaking`, where during coding all the functions, variables of the imported package will be available.
+But during build process, tree shaking statically analysis the code base to determine which module and functions are directly imported and used.
+Only those needed function or modules will get added in the final executable by go compiler and linker, which makes the final bundle size as minimal.
+This will removes any dead or unused code from the bundle.
+React and Angular uses this concepts.
+This will improves the performance and the dependency management.

 ## Install Go in Mac
 - https://www.educative.io/answers/how-to-check-the-golang-version-on-mac